 How do I turn features into benefits?

 The client may or may not understand, or even care about specific features of your freelance services.
 What they care about is what’s in it for them, or what benefit they will get from a particular feature.

-For example, let’s say your a freelancer specializing in SEO services.
+For example, let’s say you’re a freelancer specializing in SEO services.
 Your potential clients don’t care about all of the techy stuff to do your SEO services.

 Instead, focus on the benefits of that you can get their website ranking higher on Google.